spotinst/help/src/docs/ocean/tutorials/migrate-workload-aks-ui.md

 ![workloads-migration-start-migrations](https://github.com/spotinst/help/assets/159915991/998bb5f0-cdd8-4461-bd66-224df9a28590)

+>**Note**: Worker nodes are the main compute resources running containerized applications in a Kubernetes cluster.
+System nodes (or master nodes) are the control plane components that manage the overall Kubernetes cluster and the workloads running on the worker nodes.
+The recommendation is to migrate the unmanaged worker nodes to become Ocean-managed Nodes.
+In the example above, before migration, there are no Ocean-managed nodes.

-Ocean automatically detects the workloads (nodes and pods) of the associated Kubernetes cluster and displays a list of all the discovered nodes.
+Once you start migration, Ocean automatically detects the workloads (nodes and pods) of the associated Kubernetes cluster and displays a list of all the discovered nodes.

 ![aks-ready-for-migration](https://github.com/user-attachments/assets/962c3046-fc0a-42ca-8675-dad2d46c6e9c)